rudifa/newpro/README.md

-# newproject : a cli tool for creating new projects
+# newpro : a cli tool for creating new projects

 Available options: